Find out about conservation education projects and programmes that DOC is involved with.

-Apply to be part of the MAD Marine hui to be held 20-23 January 2015 at Motutapu Outdoor Education Camp.
+MAD Marine 2015 will be held 20-23 January 2015 at Motutapu Outdoor Education Camp, Motutapu Island, Auckland.
 This annual hui is for young, environmentally minded, potential youth leaders.

 Find out more about the Growing Minds programme, an initiative by the Supporters of Tiritiri Matangi to increase the numbers of school kids visiting Tiritiri Matangi Island.